 - CL: cultivator, i.e., a person who works on owned or leased land. - AL: agricultural labourer, i.e., who works for cash or kind on other people's land. - HH: household industry, i.e., where production may well happen in households.
 Note that household retail is not to be counted here. - OT: other work, including, service, factory labour and so on.

-You can find the data for Pimpalshet of Jawhar taluka, Thane in Figure 2.
+Here is the data for Pimpalshet of Jawhar taluka, Thane.